 Commissioner Alec Porteous

 Porteous earned his BA from Colby College and his MBA from Cornell University.
-He is a trustee of the Portland Museum of Art; he serves as co-chair of the museum's Contemporaries Steering Committee and as a member of the museum's External Affairs and Audit Committees, respectively.
+He is a trustee of the Portland Museum of Art, where he serves as co-chair of the Contemporaries Steering Committee, and as a member of the museum's External Affairs and Audit Committees, respectively.
 Also, Porteous is a member of the Maine Technology Institute Board of Directors.